bright/new-www/content/blog/2021-05-19-what-are-the-stages-of-app-development.md

 * Also, at this stage mobile app developers have to regularly update the apps to cope with the Android and iOS changes.
 * It’s a constant challenge of developing our product to give more and more satisfaction to the users. :)

-Now you know more about the most important app development stages.
-Remember that the final flow always depends on the project.
+Now you know more about the most important app development stages. **Remember that the final flow always depends on the project**.
 Not every step is required.
 Nothing is set in stone in the app development world.

 <div class='block-button'><h2>Do you want to kick off your app development process?</h2><div>We have been developing mobile and web apps since 2012 for clients from the UK, Germany, Israel and more.
 Contact us to estimate your product.</div><a href="/start-project"><button>Let's talk about your solution</button></a></div>